willdurand-edu/php-slides/src/2/04_symfony2_dependency_injection.md

     </services>

 In the definition above, `kernel.debug` is a parameter defined by the framework itself.
+The `foo` service is now **parametrized**.

-The _class_ of the `foo` service is now **parametrized**.
-It becomes easy to change the implementation of this service by simply overriding the `my_bundle.foo.class` parameter.
+Also, it becomes easy to change the implementation of this service by simply overriding the `my_bundle.foo.class` parameter.

 ---